Lee Jung-jae: 1993–1999: Acting beginnings and breakout roles

+2000–2009: Career fluctuations

-Lee's acting breakthrough would come in late 1998 in the award-winning film An Affair by E J-yong.
-This was followed up by another success, City of the Rising Sun, for which he won Best Actor at the Blue Dragon Film Awards and the Korean Association of Film Critics Awards.Though his time-travel romance Il Mare was not a popular success in 2000, since then it has developed a loyal fan base a la Somewhere in Time and attained the status of a minor classic among Korean cinema fans (Keanu Reeves played Lee's role in the 2006 Hollywood remake The Lake House).
-Lee followed up with melodrama Last Present alongside Lee Young-ae and action mystery The Last Witness directed by Bae Chang-ho; both of which were considerable successes.
+Though his time-travel romance Il Mare was not a popular success in 2000, since then it has developed a loyal fan base a la Somewhere in Time and attained the status of a minor classic among Korean cinema fans (Keanu Reeves played Lee's role in the 2006 Hollywood remake The Lake House).
+Lee followed up with melodrama Last Present alongside Lee Young-ae and action mystery The Last Witness directed by Bae Chang-ho.

 In 2002, Lee starred alongside Jang Jin-young in Over the Rainbow.

 In 2003, he starred opposite Lee Beom-soo in Oh!
 Brothers, a comedy about two brothers, one of whom has an unusual disease.
 The film was one of Lee's biggest hits ever, topping three million admissions at the local box office.
 Nonetheless, he remained out of the limelight for the next couple years.
 Finally at the end of 2005 he returned in Typhoon, a big-budget action blockbuster by Kwak Kyung-taek, the director of Friend.

-2007–2009: Career slump

 Lee's much-anticipated return to television a decade after his memorable turn in Sandglass (1995) was not successful ratings-wise; Air City (2007) and Triple (2009).

 With the period action comedy The Accidental Gangster and the Mistaken Courtesan, Lee said he wanted to try his hand at playing a different kind of role, a comical loose cannon type of character.
 Though it was not successful at the box office, he still considers it one of his most memorable films.